joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 {: .challenge}

 # Modelling the data
-To create a model of how house prices depend on their features we will split the data into two groups, a training set used to build our model, and a testing set to test our model.
-The testing set allows us to assess how well our model works for data not included in our training set and gives us some indication how well it works for predicting house prices from the chosen features.
+To create a model of how house prices depend on their features we will split the data into two groups, a training set used to build our model and a testing set to test our model.
+The testing set allows us to assess how well our model works for data not included in our training set and gives us some indication of how well it works for predicting house prices from the chosen features.
 ~~~
->>> testingSetSDF, trainingSetSDF=houseSDF.randomSplit([0.1,0.9], seed=10)
+>>> testingSetSDF, trainingSetSDF=houseSDF.randomSplit([0.3,0.7], seed=10)
 ~~~
 {: .python}